paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-111-australia-united-kingdom-and-united-states-aukus-security-partnership.md

 Section 8005 of the Department of Defense Appropriations Act, 2023, referred to in subsec. (e)(1)(B), is section 8005 of Pub.
 L. 117–328, div.
 C, title VIII, Dec.
 29, 2022, 136 Stat.
 4585, which is not classified to the Code.

 The Atomic Energy Act of 1954, referred to in subsec. (e)(2), is act Aug.
 1, 1946, ch.
 724, as added by act Aug.
 30, 1954, ch.
 1073, § 1, 68 Stat.
 919, which is classified principally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) and Tables.

+#### Delegation of Functions
+Functions and authorities vested in the President under subsecs. (d), (h), and (i) of this section delegated to Secretary of Defense for funds allocated to the Department of Defense account and to Secretary of Energy for funds allocated to the Department of Energy account, in coordination with the Director of the Office of Management and Budget, by Memorandum of President of the United States, § 1(c)(vi), July 9, 2024, 89 F.R.
+57337, set out in a note under [section 10413 of this title](./chapter-111-australia-united-kingdom-and-united-states-aukus-security-partnership.md#section-10413).

+Functions and authorities vested in the President under subsecs. (c) and (e)(1)(D) and (3) of this section delegated to the Secretary of Defense for funds transferred to Department of Defense accounts and to the Secretary of Energy for funds transferred to Department of Energy accounts, in coordination with the Director of the Office of Management and Budget, and under subsecs. (a), (e)(1)(A), (2), and (f)(1) of this section delegated to the Director of the Office of Management and Budget, in consultation with the Secretaries of Defense and Energy, as appropriate, by Memorandum of President of the United States, § 1(d), (e), Dec.
+11, 2024, 89 F.R.
+101835, set out in a note under [section 10431 of this title](./chapter-111-australia-united-kingdom-and-united-states-aukus-security-partnership.md#section-10431).